malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

            |	  '-------------------------------------------------------------'     |
             '-------------------------------------------------------------------------'
                                        Ground state = ?

-                  This connectivity is setup to run on a Dwave simulator in Lump-Annealer-Encoding-From-Gate-Circuit/composite/XNORfromXORandXtest.py
-	          for investigation of how/if this could work

 	Solving the system of inequalities corresponding to an XNOR with three ancilla bits (2 intermediate inputs/outputs recast as ancillas + the 1 XOR ancilla that was already